What is Bitcoin?

 How to Withdraw BTC From Your Coinmetro Account

 Important Note - To request a withdrawal, your account profile needs to be verified as well as having the funds to cover your withdrawal.
-The first time a withdrawal is made to a destination, the destination needs to be verified via e-mail.
+The first time a withdrawal is made to a destination, the destination needs to be confirmed via e-mail.
 If you have 2-Factor Authentication enabled for withdrawals, you will be asked to input the code for each withdrawal, approved or not.
 We suggest enabling 2-Factor Authentication to protect your account.

 Comments